 Another statue was discovered in 1927 in the Vedius Baths and Gymnasium complex at Ephesus by the Austrian team who was excavating the site.
 The statue was dated to ca. 150 AD.
 It is thought to represent Antinous as Androclus.
 A fragment of a dog’s paw grasping a stiff hair from a boar was found next to the statue.
 This indicates that Antinous/Androclus was shown boar hunting.

 Long before the frieze was added in the 4th century AD, the Temple had suffered extensive damage following the 262 AD earthquake.
-It was renovated with several additions and alterations about forty years later, when the pedestals with the statues of the Tetrarchs were added to the facade.
+It was renovated with several additions and alterations about forty years later when the pedestals with the statues of the Tetrarchs were added to the facade.
 The pedestals with inscriptions in front of the temple are the bases for the statues of the emperors Diocletian, Maximian, Constantius I, and Galerius.
 The originals of the statues have not been found.

 The original function of the temple-like structure remains unknown but it was long assumed to have been an official cult temple of the emperor Hadrian because Ephesus received permission to construct such a building.
-However this interpretation has since been refuted since it hardly seems possible that the Ephesians would have honored Hadrian with such a small temple.
+However, this interpretation has since been refuted since it hardly seems possible that the Ephesians would have honoured Hadrian with such a small temple.
 After Hadrian’s second or third visit to Ephesus, the Emperor granted the city a second “neokorate” (temple warden of the imperial cult – the first neokorate was granted during the reign of Domitian).
 Between 1984-86, archaeologists uncovered a massive structure in the northwest part of the city which has been attributed to the Olympieion, a temple dedicated to Hadrian Olympios.
-The Olympieion would therefore be connected to the second neokorate temple but this has also been debated amongst scholars.
+The Olympieion would, therefore, be connected to the second neokorate temple but this has also been debated amongst scholars.

 - TEMPLE OF HADRIAN – Conservation Project 2012 – 2014 (pdf)